Arctic Survival Stories

 Bob Bartlett – A 700 mile walk across a frozen ocean

-In 1914 Captain Bob Bartlett and his 24 crew members were caught in a giant ice sheet while sailing round the northern coast of Alaska.
+In 1914 Captain Bob Bartlett and his 24 crew members were caught in a giant ice sheet while sailing around the northern coast of Alaska.
 After getting caught up in the ice sheet and being dragged for many miles, the weight of the ice eventually crushed the ship and caused it to sink, forcing the crew to gather all they could and head to the nearest land.

-The closest dry land were the Wrangel islands, just over 80 miles away.
+The closest dry land was the Wrangel Islands, just over 80 miles away.
 Getting there wasn’t the hard part, but surviving until the seas thawed out enough to allow a rescue ship to sail that far north would be.
 The next few months were spent in a frozen hell, with few supplies and miles of ice to walk across in the attempt to get far enough south to find “something.”

 Bob Bartlett – The Full Survival Story